Key takeaways:

 Offset account pros and cons

-Reduces the amount of interest you pay, helping you save money over the life of your loan. | May come with fees or a higher interest rate on your home loan, which could negate any interest savings. |
+May come with fees or a higher interest rate on your home loan, which could negate any interest savings.

-You can use the offset account for everyday transactions, while still benefiting from interest savings. | You need a decent amount in the offset account to really see results, which requires financial discipline. |
+You need a decent amount in the offset account to really see results, which requires financial discipline.

-By lowering the interest charged, you can pay off your loan faster by making extra repayments towards the principal. | Usually not available on fixed rate home loans, meaning your mortgage options will likely be limited to variable-rate deals. |
+Usually not available on fixed rate home loans, meaning your mortgage options will likely be limited to variable-rate loans.

 How to get the most out of your offset account